Microsoft 365 Business Frequently Asked Questions

 Is everyone in my business required to have a Microsoft 365 Business subscription?

 No, not everyone needs a Microsoft 365 Business subscription, although the security and management benefits are available only to those users with devices managed with a Microsoft 365 Business subscription.

 Standardizing an IT environment serves to help reduce maintenance and security costs over time and is a state that businesses should strive to attain.
 However, we recognize that some small and medium size customers update their software primarily when they upgrade their hardware, over an extended period.
 Businesses can deploy Microsoft 365 Business to part of their organization, but for best protection of sensitive business data and consistent collaboration experiences, deployment to all users is recommended.

 How can I know if the hardware and software I run today is compatible with Microsoft 365 Business?

-If the hardware you run today runs Windows 7 Professional or later, it likely meets the minimum requirements for Microsoft 365 Business.
-Certain Windows 10 features such as Cortana, Windows Hello and multi-touch require specific hardware that is only available on newer PCs.
+If the hardware you run today runs Windows 7 Pro or later, it likely meets the minimum requirements for Microsoft 365 Business.
+Certain Windows 10 features such as Cortana, Windows Hello and multitouch require specific hardware that is only available on newer PCs.
 See the Windows 10 Pro system requirements for additional details.